April 2026

 The subscription segment is expected to grow at the highest CAGR in the market during the forecast period due to its cost-effectiveness, flexibility, and predictable pricing model.
 Hospitals prefer subscription-based EHRs for easy scalability, reduced upfront investment, and continuous software updates.
 Additionally, increasing adoption of cloud-based solutions and demand for remote access, interoperability, and efficient data management are driving the rapid growth of the subscription model.

-The integration segment dominated the hospital electronic health records market in 2025 because hospitals increasingly require seamless connectivity between EHR systems and other healthcare applications.
+The integration segment dominated the hospital electronic health records market by 68% share in 2025 because hospitals increasingly require seamless connectivity between EHR systems and other healthcare applications.
 Integration solutions enable real-time data sharing, improve interoperability, streamline clinical workflows, and support coordinated patient care across departments.
 Growing demand for connected healthcare ecosystems, compliance with regulatory standards, and the need for efficient data management have further strengthened the dominance of the integration segment in the market.

 Standalone